miltonian/principles/README.md

 **Note:** This framework was designed as an experiment, and the code may require refining in some places.

+For a more exhaustive discussion of the Principles Framework, explore the [blog post here](https://alexanderhamilton.me/blog/principles-framework-generate-ai-agents-using-first-principles-reasoning).

 ## Influences

 This framework was heavily influenced by the following: